dominikjenik/Payment-Tracker/README.md

-added test for pattern, pattern modified, added Message about not match pattern and for hold payment data, code-ref pattern unit-test, added group to pattern, tested matcher groups, appending to file newest messages, added transaction logic with tests, pattern changes, added help command,
+added test for pattern, pattern modified, added Message about not match pattern and for hold payment data, code-ref pattern unit-test, added group to pattern, tested matcher groups, appending to file newest messages, added transaction logic with tests, pattern changes, added help command, adding scheduler for regular output, creating list of payment messages for output